-Disease Training is available online at: http://improvingmipractices.org.
-For new staff, training should be completed within 90 days of hire.
+- All Contracted Prevention Provider Staff funded by MSHN must complete Level 1 Communicable Disease Training at least once every two years.
+Free Level 1 Communicable Disease Training is available online at: http://improvingmipractices.org.
+For new staff, training should be completed within 90 days of hire. - At a minimum, ninety-five percent (95%) of all services must be researched-based.

-- Prevention activities must be focused on State and Regional priorities which include; 1) Reduction of Underage Drinking, 2) Reduction of Youth Tobacco Use, and/or 3) Reduction of Prescription Drug and Over the Counter Medication misuse and abuse.
-Services should focus on and risk and protective factors associated with these problems.
-Providers may also address additional priority areas, if local data supports them. - At a minimum, ninety-five percent (95%) of all services must be researched-based.
 Contracted Prevention Providers are to follow the guidelines outlined in the Guidance Document on Evidence-Based Programs developed by the State.
-The document can be found on the MDHHS website.
-Identified evidence-based programs, must be administered with fidelity. - Services should address both high-risk populations and the general community. - No more than twenty-five (25%) of total direct services/units can be in the Federal Strategy of Information Dissemination and services under this category must tie into your agencies overall prevention plan.
+The document can be found on the MDHHS website at: here.
+Identified evidence based programs, must be administered with fidelity. - Services should address both high-risk populations and the general community. - No more than twenty-five (25%) of total direct services/units can be in the Federal Strategy of Information Dissemination and services under this category must tie into your agencies overall prevention plan.
 Contracted Prevention Providers must have a system in place to track total number of services/units delivered in each of the approved Federal Strategies.
 Providers will be asked to share their tracking system at the time of MSHN site visit audit. - Services need to be based on identified, current community needs. - Services are collaborative in nature representing coordination of resources and activities with other primary prevention providers e.g. local health departments, community collaboratives and the MDHHS's prevention programs for women, children and families, and older adults. - Services need to be supportive of local coalitions.
 New providers interested in providing prevention services should be a regular participant in county prevention coalition meetings, and have documented discussions during those meetings in order to be considered for funding. - Services must fall within one of the six federally defined strategies: information dissemination, education, problem identification and referral, alternatives, community based, or environmental. - Services must be provided in a culturally competent manner.
 Contracted Prevention Providers must have a cultural competency policy and staff must attend at least one cultural competency training annually. - All media promoting programs funded all or in part by MSHN must acknowledge the funding source by using text or a logo provided by MSHN. - If Provider is planning on conducting a local Media Campaign, all materials must be approved by MSHN and/or OROSC.